Statement of Intent for Promoting Equality

 • Include and value the contribution of all families to our understanding of equality and diversity.

-• Provide positive non-stereotyping information about gender roles, diverse ethnic and cultural groups and disabled people.
+• Provide positive non-stereotyping information about gender roles, diverse ethnic and cultural groups and people with disabilities.

 • Improve our knowledge and understanding of issues of anti-discriminatory practice, promoting equality and valuing diversity.